LIMITED to eight (8). ~FIVE (5) spots left.

-India is home to most of the tigers left in the wild and this photo tour brings you into the thick of their habitat.
-You’ll photograph Bengal tigers-—-the biggest cats in the world.
+This “INDIA Tigers, Birds and More!Photo Tour 2020 brings you into the thick of tiger habitat where you’ll photograph wild Bengal tigers-—-the biggest cats in the world.

 Jackals, spotted deer, marsh deer, sambar deer, mongoose, raptors, wild boar, peacocks (Indian peafowl), jungle fowl (the original chicken!), wild boar, gray langur monkeys & macaques are some of the common forest residents that we will see often.
 Some of these species are threatened, vulnerable, or endangered.

 The first tiger reserve we visit is Bandhavgarh National Park.
 This relatively small park boasts the highest density of tigers in the world.
-Character-laden cliffs and golden grasslands imbue Bandhavgarh with rugged scenery.
+Character-laden cliffs and golden grasslands imbue Bandhavgarh with some interesting scenery.

 Your domestic airfare during this tour is included.
-When comparing tours, be sure to find out if domestic airfare is included or if you have an additional charge for your in-country flights.
+When comparing tiger tours, be sure to find out if domestic airfare is included or if you have an additional charge for your in-country flights.
+Most of us use the same ground agents so, besides cost, the only real difference will your tour leader.
+In this case, that’s me!

 IMPORTANT NOTE: This is an estimated schedule & we’ll do our best to stick to this itinerary, but certain conditions may necessitate changes.
 Good photographic experiences & plenty of chances to view wildlife will be our goals at all times.